Cyberes/ha-mail-and-packages-2/README.md

 Runs on an external server (it's not a Home Assistant integration) and sends data via MQTT because the dependencies require a very specific setup.

+The goal of this project is to fetch data via APIs instead of parsing emails.

 ### Amazon

 Uses [alexdlaird/amazon-orders](https://github.com/alexdlaird/amazon-orders) to fetch order delivery dates instead of